 Our success comes from focusing on sectors, such as construction, where we know we can make the greatest difference, using insight, intelligence and imagination to provide expert advice and robust - often unique - solutions.

-In the third party liability space this could include potential programme structures such as excess of self-insured retentions, long term agreements, the development of new markets and facilities which deliver innovative solutions.
+In the third party liability space this could include potential programme structures such as excess of self-insured retentions, cross class arrangements, long term agreements, the development of new markets and facilities which deliver innovative solutions.

 We build partner teams to work side-by-side with you, our network and the market to deliver responses which are carefully considered from all angles and a primary point of contact ensures our clients can access a team with the breadth and depth of experience to meet their risk and insurance needs.